-ACCO Brands, an almost $2 billion supplier of branded academic, consumer and business products, sought to increase revenue and streamline its online shopping experience through a unified content and commerce solution that could scale to support more than 20 market-leading brands.
+ACCO Brands, an almost $2 billion dollar supplier of branded academic, consumer and business products, sought to increase revenue and streamline its online shopping experience through a unified content and commerce solution that could scale to support more than 20 market-leading brands.

 The web has fundamentally altered how brands connect with consumers.
 For ACCO Brands, its ecosystem represented an amalgam of dissimilar and aging platforms for managing customer experiences.
 Siloed data, redundant brand and product websites, and challenges promoting the full portfolio of ACCO brands and products created friction for not only customers, but the internal teams responsible for sustaining the websites.